Paavo Tynell Brass Floor Lamp

 Period: 1950s – Mid-Century Modern.

-This floor lamp is often attributed to Paavo Tynell (1890-1973), but I could not find any proof for it.
+This floor lamp is mostly attributed to Paavo Tynell (1890-1973), unfortunately, I could not find any proof for it.
 However, it has many similarities with the lamps he designed.

 In the same period Tynell studied at the Helsinki University of Industrial Arts, today named after another famous designer: the Aalto University School of Arts, Design and Architecture.